MatijaSi/Welmish-Woundikins/README.md

 Nethack keys to move and attack, for up-left move/attack you can use either y or z.

 ### Implemented:
-Simple map generator with sectors partly implemented, simplest combat, FoV, death.
+Simple map generator with sectors partly implemented, simplest combat, naive FoV, death.

 ### Goals:
 A story heavy and atmospheric roguelike.
 To add to replayability the story will be procedurally generated.
 Atmosphere will be mostly present through short descriptions of creatures, items, map features...